mfornet/busybeaver/README.md

 - Implementation-only work
     1. Find a way to have more parallel evaluation when enumerating TMs
     2. Enhance logging of the main executable
+    3. Accelerate BBResult merging: for now we use the tragically slow `Finset.union`, we could actually use `Finset.disjUnion` to reduce union to list concatenation.
 - Mixed work
     1. More deciders !
     2. Write (and prove) a TNF-1RB enumeration algorithm